CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 This is one of many examples of auto dealers wielding their power to influence laws and regulations in their favor.
 The secret to their success is something called legislative riders.
 Riders are provisions or ‘add-ons’ that can be added to a bill last-minute, often with hopes of its controversial aspects being buried in the hundreds or thousands of pages of more newsworthy text.
 The West Virginia OTA ban that was proposed and later removed is one such example.
 It was conveniently tucked into a much larger pro-dealer bill.

-Record new and used car prices have soured consumer sentiment.
-Dealer markups regularly reach beyond $10,000, and more car buyers are turning to Tesla and other direct-to-consumer automakers to steer clear of the dealership experience.
+Record new and used car prices from 2021 to 2023 soured consumer sentiment.
+Dealer markups regularly reached beyond $10,000, and more car buyers turned to Tesla and other direct-to-consumer automakers to steer clear of the dealership experience.
 Nine out of ten Tesla buyers cite the no-hassle direct-to-consumer sales model as a major factor in their buying decision.
 Now, legacy automakers are testing the waters too.

-In early 2022, Ford made headlines with the announcement that it would split into two new companies under the Ford Motor Company umbrella: Ford Blue for combustion sales, and Ford Model e for electric vehicle sales, including the very popular F-150 Lightning.
+In 2022, Ford made headlines with the announcement that it would split into two new companies under the Ford Motor Company umbrella: Ford Blue for combustion sales, and Ford Model e for electric vehicle sales.

 Ford Model e transforms Ford’s electric vehicles sales model to something between direct-to-consumer and the traditional dealership model.
 There will be no-haggle set pricing, online ordering, but dealers will continue with a role as delivery, test drive and service centers.
 If you haven’t connected the dots, Ford is taking a few big steps away from the past century of traditional dealership sales.
 Will other automakers follow?